Menu

 A current asset can be converted into cash within one financial year or operating cycle.
 These assets are used to facilitate day-to-day operational expenses and investments.
 They include (but are not limited to):

-Current assets are typically expected to be liquidated within one year or operating cycle or converted into fixed assets.
+Current assets typically are expected to be liquidated within one year or operating cycle or converted into fixed assets.
 Fixed assets have a life of more than one year.
-They typically include property, equipment, vehicles, and furniture.
-Fixed assets cannot be easily converted to cash or meet short-term operational demands or expenses.
+Typically, they include property, equipment, vehicles and furniture.
+Fixed assets cannot be converted to cash or meet short-term operational demands or expenses easily.

 Asset valuation is incredibly important for a corporation’s financial success, especially in the event of a company merger, loan application, audit or asset sale.